yelghali/prompt-based-tutorial-AKS/README.md

 **For Admins**:

+- How can I use resource quotas to control the costs of my AKS cluster?

+- How can I use Azure Cost Management to monitor and optimize the costs of my AKS cluster?

+- How can I use Azure Advisor to get recommendations for cost optimization in AKS?

+- What are some best practices for optimizing the costs of running an AKS cluster?

 - How do I use the Cluster Autoscaler in AKS?
 (Note: The biggest chunk of savings is here)